Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 14. Select Monthly Time Period, and enter a relevant target cost.
     * Select one of the %s in the table below.
     * In the resulting blade, ensure that both "Notification" and "Display on Chart" are set to "On".
+    * Click "OK" to save the changes.

 ![Screenshot](/Images/dtl-it-11.png)

 15. Once you have configured your cost notifications as desired, click on "Click here to add an integration".
     * Notice that you can use a Webhook for notification purposes.
     * We will not enter anything in this blade.
-Click Ok and select Ok on the manage target blade.
+Click on the "X" to exit this blade and then select "OK" on the manage target blade.
 ![Screenshot](/Images/dtl-it-12.png)

 16. You will notice that there are now horizontal lines denoting the limits that you have enabled.